sarah-forrest/cms_enrollment_data/cms_enrollment.md

     # create the name of the dataframe to be merged
     map_name <- paste0("map_", year, "_", sprintf("%02d", month))

-    # Check if object exists
+    # check if object exists
     if (exists(map_name)) {
       # merge the current dataframe with nyc_metro_map
       if (nrow(nyc_map) == 0) {